 Link building is an important factor in local SEO.
 When a reputable site links to your site, that's good.
 When dozens or hundreds of sites link to you, you're doing something very right.
 Simply put, the more reputable links you have pointing to your site, the better you will rank in search results.

 Site speed and performance also play a crucial role in SEO and search rankings.
 Anything from compressing images, leveraging browser caching or reducing redirects can affect site performance and page speed.
-Google's PageSpeed Insights or Pingdom are excellent tools to help diagnose the problem.
+Google's PageSpeed Insights or Pingdom are excellent tools to help diagnose any problems with site speed.
 Meta information is the content on the back end of your website that only web crawlers like Google and Bing see.
-Although some of the information (such as meta keywords) no longer affects search engine optimisation, meta descriptions are still an effective way of telling search engines what a particular page is about.
+Meta descriptions are still an effective way of telling search engines what a particular page is about.

 In addition, meta information can help crawlers index new content faster and more efficiently.
 Duplicate pages and duplicate content cause problems when it comes to being indexed by search engines.
 Using canonical tags to redirect duplicate pages works wonders, and today most content management services like WordPress offer plug-ins and easy-to-use tools to discover, adjust and remove your duplicate content.
-Surprisingly, many businesses completely forget about using local seo citations and opportunities.
+Surprisingly, many businesses completely forget about using local SEO citations and opportunities.
 Adding and verifying your business with Google can jump you to the top of the local search results.
 Make the most of the local SEO citations you can.
 David Mihm of Moz produces the valuable "Local Search Ranking Factors Survey" each year to help demystify local SEO rankings through the opinions of 35 local marketing experts.